Dekr0/Dekr0/tomd.md

 another few instances of large archives are opened.
   - This issue exists in the implementation with Tkinter as well.
 - High GPU usage (Idle is at 12%).
 - Disable rendering / lower max frame rate when it's idle.
+(Fixed)
 - Use clipper to save on computation for large amount table items.

 ### UI Styling